gcc-mirror/gcc/gcc/ada/doc/gnat_rm/security_hardening_features.rst

    end;

-Verification may also be performed before No_Return calls, whether only nothrow ones, with :switch:`-fhardcfr-check-noreturn-calls=nothrow`, or all of them, with :switch:`-fhardcfr-check-noreturn-calls=always`.
-The default is :switch:`-fhardcfr-check-noreturn-calls=never` for this feature, that disables checking before No_Return calls.
+Verification may also be performed before No_Return calls, whether all of them, with :switch:`-fhardcfr-check-noreturn-calls=always`; all but internal subprograms involved in exception-raising or -reraising, with :switch:`-fhardcfr-check-noreturn-calls=no-xthrow` (default); only nothrow ones, with :switch:`-fhardcfr-check-noreturn-calls=nothrow`;

-When a No_Return call returns control to its caller through an exception, verification may have already been performed before the call, if :switch:`-fhardcfr-check-noreturn-calls=always` is in effect.
+or none, with :switch:`-fhardcfr-check-noreturn-calls=never`.

+When a No_Return call returns control to its caller through an exception, verification may have already been performed before the call, if :switch:`-fhardcfr-check-noreturn-calls=always` or :switch:`-fhardcfr-check-noreturn-calls=no-xthrow` is in effect.
 The compiler arranges for already-checked No_Return calls without a preexisting handler to bypass the implicitly-added cleanup handler and thus the redundant check, but a local exception or cleanup handler, if present, will modify the set of visited blocks, and checking will take